panaaj/signalk-client-angular/README.md

 [stream](STREAM_API.md): class for interacting with Signal K STREAM API

-[worker](WORKER.md): class to enable the use of a WebWorker script to enable client data processing to occur off the main thread.
+[apps](APPS.md): class to enable interaction with applications installed on the Signal K server.

 *Follow the links for the relevant documentation.*